kiksgold/mothers-tongue/README.md

 <li> The page works in different browser; Chrome, Safari, and my mobile device (iPhone11). </li>
 <li> I confirm that this project is responsive, looks good and functions on all standard screen sizes using devtools device toolbar. </li>
 <li> I have used the http://ami.responsivedesign.is/ website to check the render on different sceens. </li>
-<li> I have tested that the navigation, header, about us, sign up text are all readable and easy to understand. </li>
+<li> I have tested that the navigation, home, login, logout, signup, create post button are all readable and easy to understand. </li>
 <li> The sign up form works, it requires entries in every field and will only accept an email in the email field, the submit button also works. </li>
 </ul>

 ## Challenges
-The major challenge that I experienced was media screen responsiveness.
+The major challenge that I experienced was timing.
 <ul>
-<li> I was able to get support from Tutor me and my mentor </li>
-<li> I also used chrome dev tools to carefully choose devices to work on my 3pages and their alignment. </li>
+<li> Timing </li>
 </ul>

 ## Validation